OneSparse/OneSparse/README.md

 As Kepner's paper describes, there are two useful matrix representations of graphs: *Adjacency Matrices* and *Incidence Matrices*.
-For this introduction we will focus on the adjacency type but the same ideas apply to both, and it is easy to switch back and forth between them.
+For this introduction we will focus on the adjacency type as they are simpler, but the same ideas apply to both, and it is easy to switch back and forth between them.
 See the paper for more details.

 Graphs that are represented by adjacency matrices have a row and column for every vertex.
 If there is an edge between nodes A and B,